yuhmmy/yuhmmy.github.io/index.md

 ![](doc/3login.png)

 ### [Search Page](https://yuhmmy.meteorapp.com/#/search)
 The search page is presented to users so that they may see what eating places are available for food at UH Manoa and in the surrounding community.
-Users can scroll down the site to see an assourtment of restaurant options.
+Users can scroll down the site to see an assortment of restaurant options.
 Each card on the search page shows the logo of the restaurant, the restaurant name, address of the site (or location on campus), and a short description of their services or offerings.
-The "order" button on each cards allows students to view the menu and place an order from that restaurant.
+The "order" button on each card allows students to view the menu and place an order from that restaurant.
 Users can use the search bar to type and find the place they are looking for.
 Alternatively, there are three dropdown options that allows students to search by cuisines(Chinese, Korean, Thai, Local), restrictions (Vegan, Vegetarian, Pescatarian, Meat), or locations.

 (Mild Special Sauce) - On the cards, users can select how many stars they would rate each restaurant, or click the "review" button to be redirected to give more feedback on the restaurant review page.
 ![](doc/3search.png)

 ### [I'm Feeling Hungry](https://yuhmmy.meteorapp.com/#/search)
 (HOT Special Sauce) - On the search page, user preferences are used to randomly generate a restaurant card that the user will likely enjoy eating at when the teal "I'm Feeling Hungry" button is pressed.
-This restaurant is one with currently available menu items that matches the user's previously selected prefered diet (Vegan, Vegetarian, Pescatarian, Meat) and their prefered ethnic cuisine (Chinese, Korean, Thai, Local).
+This restaurant is one with currently available menu items that matches the user's previously selected preferred diet (Vegan, Vegetarian, Pescatarian, Meat) and their preferred ethnic cuisine (Chinese, Korean, Thai, Local).
 Each time that the user presses the button, a new card appears, in coordination with their stated likes.
 This ensures that users have a high probability finding a restaurant that they will actually enjoy, and they might even find their new favorite eating spot:
 ![](doc/m3hungry.png)

 ### [Menu Page](https://yuhmmy.meteorapp.com/#/menu/9)
-By clicking the "order" button on every restaurant card on the seach page, users may view the selection of that food items are currently available for purchase.
+By clicking the "order" button on every restaurant card on the search page, users may view the selection of that food items are currently available for purchase.
 On all of the item cards, users can find the name of the dish, the prospective price, the image, and a short description of the ingredients or details of the dish.
 If a user wants to order that item, they will click the + (white plus icon) on the top right corner of the card.

 (Mild Special Sauce) - In the "Your Order" feature on the right side of the page, users can view all of the items that they requested to purchase and the total cost of their order.
 Clicking the trash icon next to an item will removes that item from their order.
 Once they are ready to order, users click the teal "checkout" button:
 ![](doc/3menu.ong.png)